Of pantos, dwarves, and “Snow White” (DeDisnification, Part 9A)

 Others were cultural references that were so totally lost on me that even Googling in real time wouldn’t have helped (as well as being poor theater-going etiquette).
 There were many off-color gags, mostly going over the heads of the kids in the audience and there for the parents accompanying them, but the essential story remained unaltered: jealous queen, magic mirror, handsome prince, mining dwarves, beautiful princess.

-It was clear that the Disney version was the main point of reference: the costumes were similar, and surprisingly they even used several songs from the film.
+It was clear that the Disney version was the main point of reference: the costumes were similar and they even used several songs from the film.
 And yet the dwarves, played by little people, had entirely different names:

-It seems that Walt was able to copyright the names Doc, Grumpy, Happy, Sleepy, Bashful, and Dopey.¹ Sneezy, they apparently didn’t think worth bothering with.
+It seems that Walt was able to copyright the names Doc, Grumpy, Happy, Sleepy, Bashful, and Dopey.¹ They apparently didn’t think Sneezy was worth bothering with.
 The Grimm brothers didn’t give individual names to the dwarves, but while Disney would like to say that was their idea, the Broadway play of 1912 had:

 Winthrop Ames adapted the 1916 silent film script from the hit play he had also written under the pseudonym Jessie Braham White and both also starred Marguerite Clark.
 The film was clearly the model for Walt’s, bearing the title the Disney work used as well—Snow White and the Seven Dwarfs—while the Grimms made no titular mention of dwarves.

-In “Naming Disney’s Dwarfs”, Robert T. Sidwell attempts to establish that Disney drew his dwarf names from the tradition of Germanic lore embodied in the Eddas.² There are indeed dwarf names scattered throughout the Eddas: the Vǫluspá, the Dverga heiti, and the Nafnaþulur each contain versified lists of dwarves, with the Gylfaginning essentially repeating that of the first.
+Robert T. Sidwell attempts to establish that Disney drew his dwarf names from the tradition of Germanic lore embodied in the Eddas.² There are indeed dwarf names scattered throughout those works: the Vǫluspá, the Dverga heiti, and the Nafnaþulur each contain versified lists of dwarves, with the Gylfaginning essentially repeating that of the first.
 Sidwell presents the following list of correspondences between the names of dwarves found therein and the names of the filmic seven—I’ve restored the Old Norse spellings of the names here: